gruppe-adler/grad-flagsector/README.md

 owner | side (optional) - side that holds the sector at game start. (default: `sideUnknown`) notify | boolean (optional) - if a hint is displayed to all players when sector is taken onsectorcaptured | code (optional) - custom code executed when sector is taken.
-Params are `[_trigger,_newOwner,_oldOwner]` sectordata | string - unclear fnc capturemode | [number,number] - 0/1/2 == capture mode strength/time, 0-9999 captureTime
+Params are `[_trigger,_newOwner,_oldOwner]` sectordata | string - (optional) - can be used to write data into the sector, gets added as `setVariable "grad_sectors_sectordata"` capturemode | [number(,number - only for capture mode 1)] - 0/1/2 == capture mode,  strength/time, 0-9999 captureTime

 ### Example